As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Gemstones are simply the name given to minerals that have been processed through sanding, polishing, and other methods.

 Therefore, many of the materials found during rockhounding can later be made into precious gemstones.
-These gemstones are often made into jewelry, which may further enhance its value.
+These gemstones are often made into jewelry, which may further enhance their value.

 Gems are usually named after the material they originated from (i.e., crystal, quartz, gold, pyrite, pearl, etc.).